djeada/Backend-Engineers-Guide/notes/03_server_technologies/04_apache.md

 | Tomcat | Moderate, excels in Java environment | High, when used for serving Java applications | Moderate, requires more specific knowledge (Java-based) | Moderate, mainly among Java developers |

 ## Project

-# Project Notes: Integrating Flask App with Apache Server using Docker
+Integrating Flask App with Apache Server using Docker

-## Overview

 This project involves setting up an Apache server in a Docker container and integrating it with a Flask application.
 Apache serves as the primary web server, while the Flask app provides the application logic.